One of the striking things you surely noticed

 until we are alone, as it were, with Jesus, in his suffering and dying.

 Why do we talk about death like this?

-we always keep an image of Jesus, dying on the cross, in front of us.
+Why do we keep an image of Jesus, dying on the cross, in front of us?

 Why do we Christians do this?